 New Mexico: Also in New Mexico, and only a three hour drive from White Sands National Park, is Carlsbad Caverns National Park.

-Texas: Just a short drive from Carlsbad Caverns is Guadalupe Mountains National Park.
+Texas: Just a short drive from Carlsbad Caverns is Guadalupe Mountains National Park, where you’ll find Guadalupe Peak, the highest point in Texas.

 Itineraries: In one five day road trip, you can visit White Sands, Carlsbad Caverns, and Guadalupe Mountains National Parks.